 Use the quicklinks below to jump to the desired section regarding transport in and around Ko Bulon Lae.

-Heading north, the speedboats pick up on Bulon at 10:00 and reach Ko Kradan at 10:45 for 900 baht; Ko Muk at 11:00 for 900 baht; Ko Ngai at 11:30 for 1,050 baht; and Ko Lanta at 12:00 for 1,600 baht.
-Passengers heading to Ko Phi Phi at 13:30 for 1,500 baht; and Phuket at 14:30 for 1,800 baht.
+Heading north, speedboats pick up on Bulon at 10:00 and reach Ko Kradan at 10:45 for 900 baht; Ko Muk at 11:00 for 900 baht; Ko Ngai at 11:30 for 1,050 baht; Ko Lanta at 12:00 for 1,600 baht; Ko Phi Phi at 13:30 for 1,500 baht; and Phuket at 14:30 for 1,800 baht.
 Heading south, speedboats pick up at 12:30 and arrive at Ko Lipe an hour later.
 To reach Langkawi, you could transfer on Lipe or head to Pakbara and then Satun for cheaper ferries.

-Speedboats to Ko Bulon depart Ko Lipe at 09:00; Ko Phi Phi at 09:30; Ko Lanta at 10:30; Ko Ngai at 11:00; Ko Muk at 11:30; and Ko Kradan at 11:45—at least in theory, as these boats often run late.
+Speedboats depart for Bulon from Phuket at 08:30; Ko Lipe at 09:00; Ko Phi Phi at 09:30; Ko Lanta at 10:30; Ko Ngai at 11:00; Ko Muk at 11:30; and Ko Kradan at 11:45—at least in theory, as these boats often run late.

 Expect to pay 1,800 baht for a private one-way transfer from Bulon to Ko Tarutao, and 3,500 baht to Ko Lao Liang or Ko Sukorn.
 Note that prices will likely be higher if heading to Bulon from any of these islands.